 - Lose consciousness

 - Have a persistent headache

-- Have difficulties such as vomiting, weakness, blurred vision, unsteadiness
+- Experience vomiting, weakness, blurred vision, unsteadiness

 If signs and symptoms aren't immediately evident after a blow to the head, watch for physical, mental and emotional changes.
 For example, if someone seems fine after a blow to the head and can talk but later becomes unconscious, seek immediate medical care.

 Also, even if you feel fine, ask someone to keep an eye on you.
 Memory loss after a blow to your head can make you forget about the blow.
 Someone you tell might be more likely to recognize the warning signs and get you medical attention.